AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 ## setWrapperType

-You should use the `setWrapperType` API to set the wrapper type when the SDK is being used in a cross platform environment.
+You can use the `setWrapperType` API to set the wrapper type when the SDK is being used in a cross-platform environment.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>